FEMA administrator says she supports investigation of alleged Trump bias in relief efforts

-WASHINGTON — (AP) — The head of the Federal Emergency Management Agency told lawmakers Tuesday she has encouraged the agency's inspector general to review whether an employee was acting alone when directing workers helping hurricane victims not to go to homes with yards signs supporting President-elect Donald Trump
+WASHINGTON — The head of the Federal Emergency Management Agency told lawmakers Tuesday she has encouraged the agency’s inspector general to review whether an employee was acting alone when directing workers helping hurricane victims not to go to homes with yards signs supporting President-elect Donald Trump, The Associated Press reported.

 FEMA Administrator Deanne Criswell said a critical function of the agency is to go door-to-door and meet with survivors to make them aware of federal resources available.
 The employee, she said, wrote to about 11 staffers under her supervision that they should “avoid homes advertising Trump.”